A cuppa and a catch-up with…. Torcail Stewart and Lesley Dunn

-While these falls are an inevitable part of investing, you can protect yourself to some extent.
-With smart asset allocation, you can put yourself in a good position to potentially fall less than the wider market.
+While market falls are an inevitable part of investing, you can protect yourself to some extent.
+With smart asset allocation, you can put your portfolio in a good position to potentially fall less than the wider market.
 This way, when the market bounces, you may be rising from a higher level.
 This is known as downside protection.

 Investors wishing to reduce their risk should consider diversifying some of their equity holdings into other investments.
 You could hold a variety of asset classes such as bonds; infrastructure; property; cash; absolute return (a type of fund that will try to create a return in all market conditions); and even gold.

 Adding these types of assets can help reduce the overall risk of your portfolio in two ways.
 Firstly, funds such as low risk absolute return, high quality bonds or even cash are typically less volatile than equities.
 Secondly, some of these assets are uncorrelated or lowly correlated with equities.
 This means that if the market tumbles, they may fall less or they may even rise.
 Of course, it’s important to understand these assets could also fall as much or even more than, the market, but the point is they provide diversification because there is minimal connection between their movements and the broader stock market.

 Recently, correlations between asset classes have been increasing and this has made constructing portfolios more difficult.
 Bonds and equities used to behave very differently, for example, but now their performance can be quite similar.
 The prices for perceivably ‘safer’ assets, such as government bonds, are also high at the moment.

 Some assets that typically remain relatively uncorrelated to equities are physical gold, cash and certain types of absolute return funds1.

 You can also help protect your portfolio by choosing more defensive funds.
 Some equity funds have a bias to cyclical industries such as banks, which are dependent on the economy.
 These funds are more aggressive and are likely to fall more than the market during a sell-off, but rise more than the market on the way up.